SCONE Verification Notice

 Material Properties

 Materials in SCONE define how neutrons interact with different regions of your geometry.
 Each material requires a temperature specification that affects nuclear cross-sections, and a composition listing nuclides at the density basis used by your library workflow.
-The examples below follow your working input style with ACE-based `nuclearData`.
+The examples below use ACE-based `nuclearData` with block-style syntax.

 nuclearData {